leemcd56/awesome-subscription-free/README.md

 # Awesome Subscription-Free Software
 A list of great subscription-free alternatives to common software.
+After all, maintaining a lot of subscriptions is like [death by a thousand cuts](https://en.wikipedia.org/w/index.php?title=Lingchi) and a good way to stay broke, but that's my opinion (and lived experience).

 All prices listed are USD (United States Dollar).

 ## Adobe Acrobat Pro